ccn-ccn/MyNetworkSocial/README.md

    * Sell subscriptions to private channels
    * Sell music, videos, photos and more
 * Sellers can:
-   * Create products in app with price, description, and delivery type
+   * Create products in app with price, description, and delivery
    * Track sales, manage inventory, and exchange stablecoins for dollars

 ### **🎤 Support for All Creators**